 - A. Practitioners who practice exclusively within the inpatient hospital setting and have no independent relationship with HPN is not subject to the Credentialing Plan, specifically:

 - Radiologists,

 - Anesthesiologists,

 - Emergency room physicians,

 - Pathologists,

-- Behavioral healthcare practitioners,

-- Hospitalists, and

 - Telemedicine consultants

 - B. Practitioners who practice in freestanding facilities, such as, mammography centers, urgent care centers, surgical centers, and ambulatory behavioral health care facilities.
 However, if these practitioners provide care in addition to the care provided in the inpatient setting or emergency room, they are subject to the Credentialing Plan.